msyamkumar/cs320-s23-projects/labs/vm/README.md

 We provide directions for two major cloud providers: GCP (Google's cloud) and Azure (Microsoft's cloud).
-If you want to find another way/place to use Ubuntu 22.04 LTS and install Jupyter, that's fine too, and you can skip this lab (though we will only support the first two options during office hours).
+If you want to find another way/place to use Ubuntu 22.04 LTS and install Jupyter, that's fine too.
+But we will only support the first two options during office hours.
+Even if you are planning to use your own Ubuntu machine, we recommend you to set up the virtual machine.

-Choose one of the following for the remainder of this lab:
+Follow the [GCP Directions](gcp/README.md) for the rest of this lab to set up your virtual machine.

-1. [GCP Directions](gcp/README.md).
 Google gave me educational credits ($50/student) to use for CS 320, which should cover you.

-This is the preferred option.
+Backup option (future directions if you even run out of GCP credits - not needed for now):

-2. [Azure Directions](azure/README.md).
+[Azure Directions](azure/README.md).
 At the time these directions were written, Microsoft offers students $100/year of credit per year.
-You can use this if there is an issue with option 1 (or you somehow run out of the $50 of credits before the end of the year).
 These directions might be a bit stale.